Help Protect Our School Children

 What You Can Do

 Learn more about idling facts by visiting our Turn off the Engine.
 Protect Air Quality.
 Save Gas and Money brochure.
-You may also start an idling reduction campaign by visiting epa. gov/cleandiesel/clean-school-bus#prog and epa.gov/region8/ idle-free-schools.
+You may also start an idling reduction campaign by visiting EPA's Reducing Diesel Emissions from School Buses and Idle-Free Schools Toolkit for a Healthy School Environment.
 These sites provide toolkits, which include videos, sample policies, parent letters, pledge forms and other resources.